jogolden/sifatools/README.md

 SIFA (Statistical Ineffective Fault Analysis) is a powerful fault-injection technique used in cryptographic research.
 This repository contains scripts designed to experiment with SIFA-based attacks on symmetric cryptography implementations, specifically AES.

-Whether you're a cybersecurity researcher, a hardware hacker, or someone who just loves breaking crypto, this toolkit has you covered.
-Use it for learning, research, or chaotic fun—but remember, **use responsibly**.
+Whether you're a cybersecurity researcher, a hardware hacker, or someone who just loves breaking crypto, these tools have you covered.
+Use it for learning, research, or chaotic fun.

-In the real world you need to dial in your faults for this to work.
-On systems that have alarms/countermeasures it is not trivial.
+In practice you must to dial in your faults for this to work, ie bias correct intermediate values.
+Side channel profiling the device first will help determining the correct location in time to fault.

 ## Features
 - **Fault Injection Simulation** — Generate biased ineffective fault injection results according to specific fault models.
-- **SIFA Attack Implementions** — Break real world cryptography with countermeasures using the original/improved attacks.
+- **SIFA Attack Implementions** — Break AES with countermeasures using the original/improved attacks.
 - **CLI-Based** — Fully customizable from the command line.

 ## Usage